refinery/refinerycms-blog/readme.md

+# About

+Basic blog plugin for Refinery CMS.
+It supports posts, categories and comments (with the option of moderation).

-Install
+# Install

-Open up your GemFile and add at the bottom this line
+Open up your ``Gemfile`` and add at the bottom this line

-gem 'refinerycms-blog', '= 1.0.rc6'
+    gem 'refinerycms-blog', '= 1.0.rc9'

 Now run ``bundle install``

-Next to install it run:
+Next to install the blog plugin run:

     ruby script/generate refinery_blog

-Finally migration your database and you're done.
+Finally migrate your database and you're done.

     rake db:migrate